 The answers to the analytical questions improved this paper's theoretical framework.
 With every interview, they introduced new perspectives and concepts, such as the impact of post-colonial boundaries on water governance and the role of terrorism in shaping the water regimes of Syria, Iraq, Yemen, and Libya over the past decade.
 The analytical questions also helped distinguish brine concentrate mining from the rest of the mining industry.
 For example, the correspondence with Christopher Fellows, a senior expert at DTRI, helped clarify the distinction between brine mining from desalination and Zero Liquid Discharge (ZLD) from underground mining.
-To put it shortly, the mining industry needs ZLD due to the toxicity of its wastewater.
+To put it briefly, the mining industry needs ZLD due to the toxicity of its wastewater.
 This is not an issue for most desalination plants.
-In previous decades, brine produced from desalination plants introduced into desalination are designed in a way that minimizes their impact on the toxicity of the brine.
+In previous decades, brine produced from desalination plants contained potentially harmful anti-scalants and other chemical compounds.
+Today, most additives introduced into desalination are designed in a way that minimizes their impact on the toxicity of the brine.